openstack/charm-guide/doc/source/admin/ha.rst

 -----------------------------

 This section provides instructions for deploying common native HA and non-native HA applications.
-Keystone will be used to demonstrate how to deploy a non-native HA application using the hacluster subordinate charm.

-The sub-sections are not meant to be followed as a guide on how to deploy a cloud.
+Its sub-sections are not meant to be followed as a guide on how to deploy a cloud.
 They are a collection of examples only.

 Any relations needed in order for other applications to work with the deployed HA applications are not considered unless they aid in demonstrating an